Forefoot Varus

 19. Gait Abnormalities: Irregular walking patterns can impact foot alignment.

-20. Other Medical Conditions: Conditions such as Marfan syndrome or Ehlers-Danlos syndrome can be associated with forefoot varus.
+20. Other Medical Conditions: Conditions such as Marfan or Ehlers-Danlos syndrome can be associated with forefoot varus.

 Symptoms of Forefoot Varus